Dear Evan Hansen honored with 6 Tony Awards, including Best Musical, on Broadway’s biggest night.

 Scarlett Johannson presented the Best Featured Actor in a Play to surprise winner Michael Aronov for Oslo, while Sutton Foster presented Gavin Creel with Best Featured Actor in a musical for his outstanding performance in Hello Dolly!
 Creel made his Broadway debut 15 years ago in a co-starring role with Foster in Thoroughly Modern Millie.
 In the press-room he was gracious and thanked his director Jerry Zaks for helping make him funny.

-Cynthia Nixon, winner for Best Featured Actress in a Play, used her moment to call out to people today who refuse to sit back and watch them do it, a reference to the Republicans and the Trump administration.
+Cynthia Nixon, winner for Best Featured Actress in a Play, used her moment to call support for people today who refuse to sit back and watch them do it, a reference to the Republicans and the Trump administration.

 Bette Midler presented Best Actress in a play to Laurie Metcalf, best known for her role on the TV show “Roseanne.”
 Metcalf won for her acerbic Nora in A Doll’s House, Part 2, and Rachel Bay Jones won Best Featured Actress in a Musical as the mother in Dear Evan Hansen.